MarzaElise/cats.py/README.md

      [API documentation](https://docs.thecatapi.com) and the source to figure out some stuff.

 Note: all changes were tested on python 3.10.0 64-bit before being published

+## What's new

+Changes made for the latest release

+- Added docstrings for all the methods
+- Better argument vaildation

 ## License